CH3COOH/Softbuild.Media/README.md

-WriteableBitmapEffector
+Softbuild.Media
 =======================

-WriteableBitmapEffector is WriteableBitmap Effector for Windows Store apps / Windows Phone apps / Xamarin.iOS.
+Softbuild.Media is WriteableBitmap effector and utilities for Windows Phone/Windows store apps/Xamarin.iOS projects.

+(*)Project name before the change was "WriteableBitmap Effector".

-Using SoftbuildLibrary on Windows Store apps
+Using Softbuild.Media on Windows Store apps
 ----------------------------------------

  *  This source repository includes WriteableBitmap effector so that you can get started easily!
 More documents you can see on [this article(English)](http://d.hatena.ne.jp/ch3cooh393/20120810/1344588939) or [Japanese article](http://d.hatena.ne.jp/ch3cooh393/20120810/1344587748).